EDUCATION

 It is natural, and expected, for parents to have questions and concerns when their child goes back to school following treatment.
 While this experience can be overwhelming, a successful transition is possible with proper guidance and support from your child's school and medical teams!

-This section of the toolkit shows parents how to work with schools to meet their child’s educational needs after a cancer diagnosis.
+This toolkit shows parents and caregivers how to work with schools to meet their child’s educational needs after a cancer diagnosis.

 After treatment, both children and teens can experience late side effects of treatment, including physical, cognitive, and emotional challenges.
 Some late effects may come up right away, but it’s also common for children and youth to experience new challenges as they get older and school gets harder.

-This section contains information for school personnel that they can use to support patients and survivors in the school setting.
+This toolkit contains information for school personnel that they can use to support patients and survivors in the school setting.

 Toolkit How-To